Lake-Superior-Reserve/SLRE-signals/README.md

 ├── data_wrangling/           # scripts that pull data from public sources and formats them for use in other scripts

-│   ├── NWIS.R                # Ingests Water Level data from the Duluth Tidal Station (NOAA Tides and Currents)
+│   ├── NWIS_pull.R                # Ingests USGS Discharge data from St Louis River at Scanlon

 │   ├── EPA_WATERQUALITY.R    # Ingests historic SLRE water quality data